Student Projects

 I keep my audio recordings at max volume, and I keep the music track around halfway, and toward the end of the video, I fade out the music with the credits for extra effect.

 If you find that there is not much of a difference between the audios, double click on either bar and it will take you to a screen where you can further adjust the volume.
-For my video, I had my music volume at 70, while my audio recording was at 300.
-Make sure your audio is loud enough.
+For one of my videos, I had my music track at 70, while my audio recording was at 300.
+Make sure the volume of your audio recording is to the right of the white line, and make sure the volume of your music track is to the left.

 In addition to your audio recording and music track, you also have access to special sound effects.
 These can be found by clicking on “Audio” in the top left corner of the screen.
 From there, next to the “Search audio” search bar at the top of the screen, there is a drop down menu on the left.
 Click on this menu and you have the options to search for either Music or Sound Effects.
 As stated above, to adjust the sound of the sound effects you do the same that you did to adjust the sound of the music track or audio recording.